alexey-ernest/awesome-logger/README.md

 * Go to `AwesomeLogger\AwesomeLogger.Monitor\bin\Release\Install` directory
 * Type `install <domain_name>\<user_name> <password>`, by providing user account credentions with [sufficient permissions](#installing-service-bus) to connect to service bus.
 For testing purpose you can run service under **current user** account.
 * Windows service `AwesomeLogger Monitor Service` should have `Running` status.

+### Installing Subscriptions API

+Specify settings in `Web.config`:
+* `Microsoft.ServiceBus.ConnectionString` - service bus [connection string](#installing-service-bus).

+Install for testing
+* Open solution in Visual Studio
+* Right click on project, then select `Debug/Start new instance`
+* Service is running by IIS Express on `http://localhost:39152/` address.

+Install for production
+* Open solution in Visual Studio
+* Select `Release` configuration
+* Right click on project, then select `Publish` and select the type of the publishing and fill required fields
+* Or you can click on project, then select `Rebuild` and then manually copy all files from `bin\Release` directory to IIS directory
+* Configure IIS application by specifying application directory
+* Install SSL certificate to protect connection because AccessToken in plain text will be sent with each request
+* Update URI in Website's `Web.config` and in `App.config` of each `Monitor Service`.

+### Installing Audit API

+Install for testing
+* Open solution in Visual Studio
+* Right click on project, then select `Debug/Start new instance`
+* Service is running by IIS Express on `http://localhost:39153/` address.

+Install for production
+* Open solution in Visual Studio
+* Select `Release` configuration
+* Right click on project, then select `Publish` and select the type of the publishing and fill required fields
+* Or you can click on project, then select `Rebuild` and then manually copy all files from `bin\Release` directory to IIS directory
+* Configure IIS application by specifying application directory
+* Install SSL certificate to protect connection because AccessToken in plain text will be sent with each request
+* Update URI in Website's `Web.config` and in `App.config` of each `Notification Service`.

 ## Further Improvements
 General thoughts about how to impove the system.